hrkfdn/deckard/README.md

 ## Requirements

+- Python 3
+- Node.js and Yarn
+- Docker (for dynamic analysis)

 In order to use Deckard, required third party Python modules can be installed to a virtual environment using `setup.sh`.